koengr/QCforBusiness/_part2/chapter_1.md

 a single simulation could be accomplished.

-If we manage, like bacteria, to do this nitrogen fixation at room temperature, this will save a significant percentage of the world's energy consumption and greenhouse gas emissions.
-Tom O'Brien, assistant professor at Leiden University and researcher at Google, [was quoted](https://www.universiteitleiden.nl/en/research-dossiers/the-quantum-computer/quantumchemie-en) that he believes that the simulation of FeMoco is the *killer
+If we manage, like bacteria, to do this nitrogen fixation at room temperature, this will save a significant percentage of the world’s energy consumption and greenhouse gas emissions.
+Tom O’Brien, assistant professor at Leiden University and researcher at Google, [was quoted](https://www.universiteitleiden.nl/en/research-dossiers/the-quantum-computer/quantumchemie-en) that he believes that the simulation of FeMoco is the *killer